 September 10, 2012 - The budgetary dispute delaying the opening of the museum is resolved when all parties enter into a “memorandum of understanding,” an agreement that allows them to restart construction.

-.
-The mission of the LMDC is to “help plan and coordinate the rebuilding and revitalization of Lower Manhattan," after the attacks of September 11, 2001.
+Fall 2001 - New York Governor George Pataki and New York City Mayor Rudy Giuliani create the Lower Manhattan Development Corporation (LMDC).
+The mission of the LMDC is to “help plan and coordinate the rebuilding and revitalization of Lower Manhattan.”

 The LMDC also administers the World Trade Center Site Memorial Competition, a separate process from that of rebuilding the World Trade Center area.